pjholt1234/finance-tracker/DEMO_USER_GUIDE.md

 - **Password**: `demo123`
 - **Login**: Click the "Try Demo Account" button on the login page

+## Interactive Demo Tour

+When you first log in as a demo user, you'll be greeted with an interactive tour that highlights the key features of the application:

+### Tour Features
+- **Automatic Launch**: Tour starts automatically when you first land on the dashboard
+- **Step-by-Step Guide**: Walks through all 6 main features with detailed explanations
+- **Visual Highlights**: Sidebar menu items are highlighted as the tour progresses
+- **Keyboard Navigation**: Use arrow keys to navigate, Escape to close
+- **Manual Trigger**: Click "Start Tour" in the demo banner to restart the tour anytime

+### Tour Steps
+1. **Dashboard** - Your financial command center with overview charts and insights
+2. **Accounts** - Manage multiple bank accounts and track balances
+3. **Tags** - Smart transaction categorization with automatic tagging
+4. **CSV Schemas** - Define custom formats for bank statement imports
+5. **Imports** - View and manage your imported statement history
+6. **Import Statement** - Upload and process bank statements with auto-categorization

+### Tour Controls
+- **Next/Previous**: Navigate through tour steps
+- **Skip Tour**: Dismiss the tour and explore on your own
+- **Keyboard Shortcuts**: Arrow keys for navigation, Escape to close
+- **Progress Indicator**: Visual progress bar shows your position in the tour

 ## Demo Features

 ### 🔄 Auto-Reset System